KalicoCrew/kalico/docs/TMC_Drivers.md

 faster homing speed may increase the range and make the operation more stable.

+!!! important
-Note that if any change is made to driver current, homing speed, or a notable change is made to the printer hardware, then it will be necessary to run the tuning process again.
+    If any change is made to driver current, homing speed, or a notable change is made to the printer hardware, then it will be necessary to run the tuning process again.

 #### Using Macros when Homing